Bebras India 2025 Challenge will be conducted from 17th November to 7th December 2025

 Which languages is the challenge offered in?

-The challenge will be offered in English, Gujarati, Hindi, Marathi, Kannada, Hindi and Telugu.
+The challenge will be offered in English, Bengali, Gujarati, Hindi, Marathi, Kannada, Punjabi, Odia, Tamil and Telugu.
 The challenge will be offered in:

 Bebras Challenge: Instructions